this-is-learning/rxjs-fundamentals-course/part-3/part-3.md

 Now let's combine values of those streams!
 We will learn to use the **combineLatest()** operator.

-**combineLatest()** unites the values of all the provided streams, end emits the latest emitted values of each one of them in an `Array`.
+**combineLatest()** unites the values of all the provided streams and emits the latest emitted values of each one of them in an `Array`.
 So, for example, if one stream emits, that value will be combined with all the latest values emitted from other `Observables` in that array, and emitted together.
 **Important!** Notice that **combineLatest** will only start emitting after each source `Observable` has emitted at least once.
 Previous incomplete values will be ignored

 ```ts